- 1 The Best Rear Tine Tillers For The Money

 Rear tine tillers can be expensive bits of equipment so it’s important you do your research.
 You need to consider various factors such as tiller size, how well the tiller maneuvers and the comfort of using it.
 This is why brought you this review section, to provide product information on various great quality tillers.
 Below is a list of the 7 best rear tine tillers for the money.

 The construction on this rear tiller is well done.
-It maneuvers easily smoothly.
+It maneuvers easily and smoothly.
 That being said, it is rather heavy.
 Whether or not this product will work for you depends largely on your level of strength.
-Although the differential transmission does help, this tiller weighs in at about 275 pounds.
+Although the differential transmission does help, this tiller weighs in at approximately 275 pounds.